15 favourite things to do in Rabat

 It was love at first sight.

-I was delighted to discover a vibrant Moroccan city packed with history and a clean sandy beach that offers fun surfing waves.
+I was delighted to discover a vibrant Moroccan city packed with history and a clean, sandy beach that offers fun surfing.

 Rabat perfectly balances buzz and peace, modern and traditional, local and tourist-friendly, with a sprinkling of city and ocean vibes.